16 Jun Five Keys To Starting Your Own Business | Key #4: Selling & Marketing

 There are a lot of people ready to tell you that you can make a lot of money online and you can, but if you look at the well-known gurus, you’ll see that most of them started out using more traditional offline methods to build a solid client base and reputation and then, once established, shifted their efforts more toward online activities.
 I strongly believe that for start-up businesses, offline marketing and selling coupled with online delivery is the best approach.

 Two online women entrepreneurs I love are Marie Forleo and Laura Roeder.
 Marie and Laura recently shared the revenue breakdown for their businesses.

 It’s hard to see the detail clearly but in Marie’s case, 57% of her revenues came from face-to-face activities such as her live events and her Adventure Mastermind for which she charges $1-2k and $20k per person respectively!
 A higher proportion of Laura’s revenue comes from online products but she still gets 14% of her revenue from consulting fees for which she charges $5k per day.Both Marie and Laura are well-known brands, have been in the game for a long time and both appear on the speaker circuit.
 So, although they are online entrepreneurs, they still do plenty of offline selling and marketing.

 Avoid wasting time and money by planning your sales and marketing activities and getting clear about where you will spend your time and dollars to maximise the number of buying clients.

-There are many things to think about when it comes to marketing and selling but at the end of the day, you still need to have a good product that people want to buy and you need to be able to tell them about it and ask them to buy it.
+There are many things to think about when it comes to marketing and selling but at the end of the day, you still need to have a good product that people want to buy after starting your own business.
+You need to be able to tell them about it and ask them to buy it.
 To do that you need to learn to enjoy selling!